Sustainable consumption management

 |WITHDRAWAL OF WATER|

-71. For water consumption, where figures are not available estimates have been used: for shared building expenses of which the precise share cannot be calculated, consumption has been estimated on the basis of the floor space in the building occupied.
+75 For water consumption, where figures are not available estimates have been used: for shared building expenses of which the precise share cannot be calculated, consumption has been estimated on the basis of the floor space in the building occupied.
 For bills still to be received, consumption has been estimated based on the previous year’s figures.
-Consumption figures for the New York branch office (MB Securities and Messier & Associés) are not monitored.
-The water consumption figures for Cairn Capital Group Limited were not monitored at its old premises, where no data was available for the shared building’s consumption.
-However, since it transferred to its new office in October, it has been passible to estimate the water consumption based on the share of the surface area occupied by the company in the new building
+Consumption figures for the New York branch office (MB Securities and Messier & Associés) are not monitored (as the shared consumption figures are not available).

 The Mediobanca Group is aware of its impact on the environment and is committed to managing its consumption of natural resources responsibly, promoting the use of FSC certified paper and gradually eliminating plastic from its offices.